 4. Create Long-Term Goals Together

-Managing your money as a single person is challenging enough, now bring someone else’s finances into the mix and the results can be overwhelming, to say the least.
+Managing your money as a single person is challenging enough, but bring someone else’s finances into the mix and the results can be overwhelming, to say the least.

 To balance money and marriage, partners must learn to include one another in financial decisions, such as long-term goals.
 Creating goals together will bring you closer as a couple and help you learn to think as a team.